felipesere/oak/README.md

 }
 ```

+> Notice: The FunTranslation API has a very narrow usage quota of 5 requests per hour!
+See [Caching of the PokeAPI and FunTranslation API](#caching-of-the-pokeapi-and-funtranslations-apiA)

 That shows the two interesting endpoints on the API.

 If you are keen try more examples, the `/pokemon/translated/<name>` endpoint reacts slightly differently for cave or legendary Pokemon.
 Instead of guessing which Pokemon fall into that category (_I guessed wrong a couple of times! `Geodude` lives in mountains, not caves!_) you can use the two scripts in `bin/`: